ws-hofshteyn/R-SSH-Client/readme.md

 R-SSH-client is a console utility that is a full-fledged ssh-client. it translates commands entered by the user to the remote system and gets the result of their execution.

+To run the tool clone it and go into the clonned folder.
+Make command `npm install`.
+Then run the `ssh.js` script with required parametres.

 Input parameters:
 - **connection string**
     ```